Beckham clears waivers, free agent can sign with any team

 He asked to be traded and never developed an on-field connection with Browns quarterback Baker Mayfield.
 Beckham essentially forced his release last week when his father shared an 11-minute video on social media — hours before the trade deadline — of plays in which Mayfield didn’t pass him the ball.

-That was followed by NBA superstar LeBron James tweeting his support of Beckham with the hashtag: (hash)FREEOBJ.
+That was followed by NBA superstar LeBron James tweeting his support of Beckham with the hashtag: #FREEOBJ.

 The Browns excused Beckham from practice for three days while setting up the conditions for his release.